JawedAshraf/Deathray2/Deathray readme.txt

 Video:

- - Deathray is compatible solely with 8-bit planar formatted video.
+ - Deathray2 is compatible solely with 8-bit planar formatted video.
 It has been tested with YV12 format.

 Usage
 =====

-Deathray separates the video into its 3 component planes and processes each of them independently.
+Deathray2 separates the video into its 3 component planes and processes each of them independently.
 This means some parameters come in two flavours: luma and chroma.